-- (a) Motion.
-A party may file a sworn motion for summary disposition of all or part of a claim or defense without a trial.
+(a) Motion.
+A party may file a sworn motion for Summary Disposition of all or part of a claim or defense without a trial.
 The motion must set out all supporting facts.
 All documents on which the motion relies must be attached.
-The motion must be granted if it shows that: - (1) there are no genuinely disputed facts that would prevent a judgment in favor of the party; - (2) there is no evidence of one or more essential elements of a defense which the defendant must prove to defeat the plaintiff's claim; or - (3) there is no evidence of one or more essential elements of the plaintiff's claim. - (b) Response.
-The party opposing the motion may file a sworn written response to the motion. - (c) Hearing.
+The motion must be granted if it shows that:

+- (1) There are no genuinely disputed facts that would prevent a judgment in favor of the party; - (2) There is no evidence of one or more essential elements of a defense which the defendant must prove to defeat the plaintiff's claim; or - (3) There is no evidence of one or more essential elements of the plaintiff's claim.

+(b) Response.
+The party opposing the motion may file a sworn written response to the motion.

+(c) Hearing.
 The court must not consider a motion for summary disposition until it has been on file for at least 14 days.
-The judge may consider evidence offered by the parties at the hearing.
-By agreement of the parties, the judge may decide the motion and response without a hearing. - (d) Order.
-The judge may enter judgment as to the entire case or may specify the facts that are established and direct such further proceedings in the case as are just.
+By agreement of the parties, the court may decide the motion and response without a hearing.

+(d) Order.
+The court may enter judgment as to the entire case or may specify the facts that are established and direct such further proceedings in the case as are just.